Legal cases with fixed pricing, standardized processes, and firm timelines

 The signing of these definitive agreements is when a binding obligation to do the deal is formally created.
 However, term sheet does not create any obligations on the investor to invest or on the company to issue shares to that investor.

-Here is a list of the key terms of a term sheet that must be included by a startup lawyer in Mumbai:
+Here is a list of the key terms of a term sheet that must be included by a lawyer:

 1. Consideration for the money invested: A convertible note is a credit which has an option of getting converted into equity at a future date.